You want smart political talk without the meltdowns?

 I'm not overlooking past positions, radicalisms, turning a blind eye towards radicalism.

-But it's gonna have to be back with action.
+But it's going to have to be back with action.

-And but more importantly, you know, in the president's first term, it was the United States, Israel, Egypt, Jordan, Emirates, the Saudis, all aligned in ways that it seemingly never got any press, sharing intelligence, for example, all against Iranian hegemony in the region.
+But more importantly, you know, in the president's first term, it was the United States, Israel, Egypt, Jordan, Emirates, the Saudis, all aligned in ways that seemingly never got any press, sharing intelligence, for example, all against Iranian hegemony in the region.

 And I think that's an untold story.